Logo Icon

 4. Optimize Time and Focus on High-Weightage Topics

-• Allocate specific time for each question type during practice.
+• Set a specific time limit for each question type and practice adhering to it.

-• Concentrate on reading comprehension, grammar, and vocabulary as they carry significant marks.
+• Focus on Reading Comprehension, Grammar, and Vocabulary as they carry a significant portion of the marks.

 5. Use Quality Resources Consistently